 Joe Welch has been active in Missouri’s cannabis legalization movement since 2006 and is one of the leading experts on medical cannabis in Missouri.
 His expertise in administrative law, marijuana law, civil litigation, and his science background lead other lawyers to look to him for advice on these complex and constantly changing issues.

 On December 6, 2018 Missouri’s new medical cannabis law will take effect, and with a doctor’s certification, patients should be able to possess medical cannabis in their home even though the official patient identification cards will not be available until after June, 2019.
-During this time, doctors, patients, and those interested in working in the new medical cannabis industry will need to learn and understand the new complex web of rules and regulations that will govern the recommendation, use, manufacture and distribution of medical cannabis under Missouri law, as well as the effect of federal law.
+During this time, doctors, patients, and those interested in working in the new medical cannabis industry will need to learn and understand the new complex web of rules and regulations that will govern the recommendation, use, manufacture and distribution of medical cannabis under Missouri law, federal law, and the tax and banking implications of state-legal medical cannabis businesses which are still considered illegal under federal law.
 While Amendment 2 amends the Missouri Constitution and can’t be revised by the legislature, the Department of Health and Senior Services is charged with creating the rules and procedures governing the granting and enforcement of licenses to grow, distribute, manufacture, test, and transport medical cannabis.

 Physicians and Osteopaths